Windows Installer for Unity: Installer Technology made easy!

 Does my application need an installer?

 The truth is, most traditional Unity applications won’t need one.
-For gaming applications, you will probably end up uploading to a store like Steam, which already handles packaging and distribution.
+For gaming applications, you will probably end up uploading to a platform like Steam or itch.io anyway.
+Those already handle packaging and distribution for you.

 Having an installer is mostly useful for enterprise applications, which are nowadays increasingly created with Unity.